soda-inria/caussim/README.md

 Installation
 ============

-- We recommand the use of poetry and python>=3.9 to manage dependencies.
+- We recommend the use of poetry and python>=3.9 to manage dependencies.

 You can install caussim via [poetry](https://python-poetry.org/):